Skip to content

 Commands

-This page documents everyday carrier commands and the flags users usually need.
+This page documents every carrier command and the flags users usually need.

 Human-readable output is colorized on TTYs.
 Set NO_COLOR=1 to disable colors or CARRIER_COLOR=always to force colors in non-TTY output.